 Before moving on, let me say that you may want to consider avoiding the Tokyo Metropolitan Art Museum if an extremely popular exhibition is going on.
 Unfortunately, due to the required crowd control measures, you may end up needing to wait in line for a while before being admitted to the facility.
 As you can imagine, this is not an activity you want to do outside on a hot day.
 Therefore, it would behoove you to check the exhibit info in advance and try to avoid attending during the opening or closing dates of a popular exhibition.

 3.)
-Take a Trip Up North
+Take a Trip Up North to Tohoku

-Few tourists venture up to the northern reaches of Japan and those feeling more adventurous often only travel to Hokkaido.
+Comparatively few tourists venture up to the northern reaches of Japan and those feeling more adventurous often only travel to Hokkaido.
 This is a real shame.
 You see, Tohoku, the northern part of Japan’s main island, is chock full of all sorts of hidden gems like Yamadera.
 What’s more, the slight longitudinal difference between Tokyo and Tohoku often times means the temperatures are just a little bit cooler than elsewhere.
 This alone is often enough to justify the trip!

 Note that if you’re going to do Tohoku, you should really do it right.
 Don’t head up there just for a day or two.
 Plan to spend a significant portion of your time exploring its many wonders.
 Unlike with other parts of Japan, Tohoku is in many ways the last bastion of authenticity as little of the area has been commodified for tourism.